Set up client filters

 deploymentclient.conf.
 For more information, see "Set a client name".

 You can use one or all of these filters to define the set of clients for a server class.
-For example, you can combine a whitelist for all clients for the North American region with a machine type filter that includes all Windows clients.
+For example, you can combine an include filter for all clients for the North American region with a machine type filter that includes all Windows clients.
 That way, North American Windows clients will be in their own server class and handled separately from North American Linux clients or clients in other regions.

 Define filters through forwarder management